-As of June 12, 2020 and October 10, 2020, Erskine has awarded CARES Act Emergency Grants in the amount of $290,008.79 to students.
-The remaining portion of the funds is expected to be expended soon to meet the needs of students who are working with the Financial Aid Office.
-If you have a need beyond what you were awarded, please contact the Financial Aid Office at 864-379-8832 or at email@example.com.
-Erskine identified 627 students who were potentially eligible based on the simple guidance that defined an eligible student as “not an online student” and “a student enrolled in postsecondary education,” which makes ineligible students in a completely online program and those who are in non-degree seeking programs (i.e., dually enrolled high school students, those auditing classes, etc.).
+Erskine identified 627 students who were eligible based on the simple guidance that defined an eligible student as “not an online student” and “a student enrolled in postsecondary education,” which makes ineligible students in a completely online program and those who are in non-degree seeking programs (i.e., dually enrolled high school students, those auditing classes, etc.).
 Further, due to guidance from the U.S. Department of Education, students must be eligible to receive Title IV aid under the Higher Education Act of 1965 as amended in order to receive the grant.
 Verification of eligibility is through the successful completion of the Free Application for Federal Student Aid (FAFSA) as it checks all points of eligibility, as well as satisfactory academic progress (SAP) verified by the college.
-So far, Erskine has been able to assist 620 students with a CARES Act Emergency Grant.
-The remaining seven students are working with the Financial Aid Office.

 These funds were expended in the following manner:

-- A grant in the amount of $585 was given to all of those who are Pell Grant eligible and have been determined to have significant financial need by the Expected Family Contribution (EFC) from the Free Application for Federal Student Aid (FAFSA) formula.
+- A grant in the amount of $585 was given to all of those who were Pell Grant eligible and were determined to have significant financial need by the Expected Family Contribution (EFC) from the Free Application for Federal Student Aid (FAFSA) formula..

-- A grant in the amount of $374.40 was given to all of those who are not Pell Grant eligible and have been determined by the Expected Family Contribution (EFC) from the Free Application for Federal Student Aid (FAFSA) formula to have less financial need.
+- A grant in the amount of $374.40 was given to all of those who were not Pell Grant eligible and were determined by the Expected Family Contribution (EFC) from the Free Application for Federal Student Aid (FAFSA) formula to have less financial need.

 HEERF II – Student Portion

 The Higher Education Emergency Relief Fund II (HEERF II) is authorized by the Coronavirus Response and Relief Supplemental Appropriations Act, 2021 (CRRSAA), Public Law 116-260, signed into law on Dec.
 27, 2020.
 In total, the CRRSAA authorizes $81.88 billion in support for education, in addition to the $30.75 billion expeditiously provided last spring through the Coronavirus Aid, Recovery, and Economic Security (CARES) Act, Public Law 116-136.
-The College received its allocation of the student portion of the HEERF II, which totals $293,682, on Friday, January 29, 2021.
+The College received its allocation of the student portion of the HEERF III, which totals $293,682, on Friday, January 29, 2021.
 The Financial Aid Office determined eligibility and 733 students were eligible to receive these funds.
 If a student qualified to receive Federal Pell Grants (345 students) then the amount he/she received was $470.05.
 Eligible students who did not qualify for Federal Pell Grants (386 students) received $343.74.
-Total disbursements to students for emergency grants for HEERF II totaled $293,682.
+Total disbursements to students for emergency grants for HEERF III totaled $293,682.
 Those checks were distributed by the Business Office.
-Please note that these funds are not taxable to the recipient and will not need to be considered as income for tax year 2021.